awsdocs/aws-kms-developer-guide/doc_source/kms-alias.md

 ```

 **An alias must be unique in an account and Region**
-For example, you can have only one `test-key` alias in each Region\.
+For example, you can have only one `test-key` alias in each account and Region\.
 Aliases are case\-sensitive, but aliases that differ only in their capitalization are very prone to error\.
 You cannot change an alias name\.
 However, you can delete the alias and create a new alias with the desired name\.

 **You can create an alias with the same name in different Regions**
 For example, you can have a `finance-key` alias in US East \(N\.
 Virginia\) and a `finance-key` alias in Europe \(Frankfurt\)\.
 Each alias would be associated with a CMK in its Region\.
 If your code refers to an alias name like `alias/finance-key`, you can run it in multiple Regions\.
 In each Region, it uses a different CMK\.
 For details, see [Using aliases in your applications](#alias-using)\.